exonum/exonum-doc/src/advanced/serialization.md

 Fixed-length fields are stored completely in the header.
-Var-length fields are allocated as segments in the body, plus take 8 bytes in the header for a corresponding segment pointer.
+Var-length fields are allocated as segments in the body, plus take 8 bytes in the header: 4 bytes for a corresponding segment pointer and 4 bytes for segment field size.

+!!! note
+    If field is slice, corresponding 8 bytes in the header of structure mean a corresponding segment pointer (4 bytes) and number of slice elements (4 bytes).
+Slice size in bytes is calculated based on number of elements and size of one element.

 Thus, a segment pointer in the header (the position of which is known in compile time) points to the segment in the body, which contains the actual serialization of the field.
 Segments are placed